m1ked123/sudoku-solver/README.md

 create in a text file in a very specific manner.
 Reading these files is not very robust and makes a lot of assumptions about the file that is being entered.
-There is a graphical viewer for the SudokuSolver that allows the user to see each step of the solving process, but overall there is no version that allows the user to directly enter data on a cell by cell basis which would be ideal.
+There is a graphical viewer for the SudokuSolver that allows the user to see each step of the solving process in a graphical manner.

 ## Sudoku Board Files
 There are a number of example Sudoku board files stored in the "examples"